graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 1.1: Create `subgraph-blogs`**

-1. Create the Spoke from the template: `cp -r template-subgraph/ subgraph-blogs/`
+1.  **Instantiate the Spoke Repository:**
+    *   On your Git provider (e.g., GitHub), create a new repository named `subgraph-blogs` using `graphtastic/template-subgraph` as the template.
+    *   Clone the newly created repository: `git clone https://github.com/graphtastic/subgraph-blogs.git`
+2. Navigate into the new directory: `cd subgraph-blogs`
-2. Create the Yoga server at `subgraph-blogs/index.js`:
+3. Create the Yoga server at `subgraph-blogs/index.js`:
     ```javascript
     import { createServer } from 'node:http'
     import { createYoga } from 'graphql-yoga'